top of page

 Bringing Pets to Saipan

-There are limited shipping options to Saipan.
-Because United Airlines discontinued their PetSafe program in 2018, the only way to move a pet to Saipan is by charter.
 Lisa Meador-Schoppa Animal Travel Agent has charters almost quarterly, and a quote can be requested at www.animaltravelagent.com.
 Please note that charter dates are variable depending on demand.
-As of January 2023, a charter spot is roughly y$5000-5500, not including extra costs such as boarding during transit.
 Lisa will book your pet from wherever you are in the US to the charter location (typically SEA, HNL, or LAX), and the charter will fly your pet to Guam.
 Your pet will then connect from Guam to Saipan on a smaller airline.
+You can also reach out to www.petshippersguam.com for another option.

 The other challenge is vetting requirements.
 Although not officially recognized by the WHO as rabies-free, Saipan is known to be rabies-free and abides by strict import regulations to prevent rabies.
 Here are the steps you will need.

-Step 1) Find a local vet who will do health certificates for pet travel and FAVN testing.
+Find a local vet who will do health certificates for pet travel and FAVN testing.
 Explain you are trying to import your dog to Saipan, a rabies-free island.
+Make an appointment and get the following updated AND documented (you will need documentation for entry permit):

-b) DHLPP or DHLPPC vaccine
+b) DHLPP vaccine

 d) Treatment for external parasites: bravecto or other flea/tick preventive